If you’ve been wondering about where and how to see monarch butterflies in Mexico, it’s not as difficult as you might think…

 Many people wear pants but I was comfortable in shorts.
 I did bring a sweatshirt which I could have tied around my waist had I gotten too warm.

-A little planning can go a long way to making this trip fulfill your wildest monarch dreams.
+A little planning can go a long way to making this trip to Mexico fulfill your wildest monarch dreams.
 I hope these monarch sanctuary travel tips will help you to one day experience this:

 If you’re interested in helping to support monarchs and their amazing migration through gardening or raising butterflies through the life cycle, it all starts with milkweed.